yaweige/ggpcp/README.md

 ![](README_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-From the using a parallel coordinate plot we see that cloud coverage in low, medium and high altitude distinguishes quite succinctly between some of the clusters.
+From the parallel coordinate plot we see that cloud coverage in low, medium and high altitude distinguishes quite succinctly between some of the clusters.
 (Relative) temperatures in January (1) and July (7) are very indicative to separate between clusters on the Southern and Northern hemisphere.

 ```r